X-Junior/X-Junior.github.io/_posts/2022-06-24-Snakekeylogger.md

 The DLL IVectorView is heavily obfuscated even more than the previous stage and since it's not our main payload i won't bother renaming the functions.

-I will leave the functions names to make it easy for anyone who is gonna try to unpack this sample.
+I will leave the functions names to make it easy for anyone who is going to try to unpack this sample.

 Important Functions executed :